 Make sure you read the label and directions thoroughly if you have to use this product.
 Keep in mind that overdosing might make your condition worse.

-- Controls algae growth
+- Controls algae growth and keeps aquarium glass, ornaments and plants clean

 That’s all you need to know about how to clean green aquarium water.
 All of the solutions stated above are successful, but I’d love to know if you have any further ideas or recommendations on how to get rid of green aquarium water.